Sustainable Waste Management

 Residential Collection

 The Town of Manchester offers curbside collection of single-stream recycling to many of its residents.
 Curbside recycling promotes sustainability, reduces landfill waste, and encourages environmentally responsible practices within our community.
-The Town of Manchester is offering a FREE second recycling bin to the residents that we serve.
 Visit the Residential Recycling Collection webpage to learn more!

 Residential Recycling Collection